 Breakdown of Parental Authority

 Divisiveness continues to permeate America’s education system and society regarding parental rights.
 Do parents have the right to homeschool their children to educate them according to their own beliefs?
 Chris Lubienski attacked homeschooling from the perspective of being against the common good.
 Lubienski attempts to educate the reader on the private and public ends of education.
 “Traditionally, education has served both private and public ends.
 For example, schooling aids the individual in employment potential and provides private businesses with trained employees.
-But schools also embody democratic ideals of equality and are used to promote civic values, such as sorting people in the interest of "social efficiency" (Labaree, 1997b).
-As people increasingly configure publicly funded education to meet needs of their own children, home schoolers proceed from the insight that the institution of public education cannot adequately serve their children in the ways they want them served” (Lubienski, C., 2000).
+However, schools also embody democratic ideals of equality and are used to promote civic values, such as sorting people in the interest of "social efficiency" (Labaree, 1997b).
+As people increasingly configure publicly funded education to meet the needs of their children, home schoolers proceed from the insight that the institution of public education cannot adequately serve their children in the ways they want them served” (Lubienski, C., 2000).

 Americans around the country are fighting for parents to have the right to control what their children should and should not learn in school.
 The Meyer and Pierce cases were about children, parents, and the state, as well as intellectual or religious freedom, and posed the question, "Who Owns the Child?"
 The questions latent in these cases are still with us.
 “Who owns the child?
 What are the interests of the community in the child?
 If not a resource of the state, is the child a private asset of the parent?
 What, then, is the nature and origin of a parent's title?
 If not property, is the child an extension of the parent?
 Or is it an individual with its own rights and its own voice?
 Are these substantive rights to a safe and nurturing childhood or merely negative liberties?
 Who speaks for the preverbal or the immature child?
 What happens when a child and parent are at odds?
 What does it mean to privatize the family?
 And how does our individual investment in the private child affect our communal stake in the public child?”
 (Woodhouse, B. B., 1991; Ross, W. G., 2001).
 Believing their children are being influenced and wanting to teach their own morals and values to their children, parents have been fighting against trends to let children make life-altering decisions without parental consent.
 Working against these parents is the Equality Act, which would extend Title IV of the 1964 Civil Rights Act to include sexual orientation and gender identity (SOGI) as protected classes.
 The Equality Act would lead to changes to curricula in public schools, requiring texts to affirm and promote views on gender and sexuality (Jones, A., & Kao, E., 2019).